 * The story of Gerald Bull didn't end with HARP, however, taking a turn straight out of James Bond.
 Bull was still determined to develop a supergun for launching space payloads.
 To fund his work, he went into the arms trade, forming the Space Research Corporation (SRC), based in Vermont on the US-Canadian border.
 He acquired American citizenship, and the SRC became a very unusual company, handling transactions on either the US or Canadian side of the border, depending on how national laws affected the transaction.

 The GC-45 led to a revolution in artillery design, and within a few decades guns and shells based on Bull's work were in widespread use.
 However, in 1980, Bull was arrested by the US Customs Service for violating the arms embargo against South Africa, and he did a seven-month stint in a US Federal penitentiary.
 The details of this misadventure remain mysterious, with some sources claiming that Bull was little more than a convenient scapegoat for a bungled deal set up by the US Central Intelligence Agency (CIA) to provide arms to Angolan rebels.
-In most other contexts that would sound like conspiracy paranoia, but Bull's unusual background makes it seem somewhat believable.
+In most other contexts that would sound like conspiracy paranoia -- but Bull's unusual background makes it seem somewhat plausible.

 Whatever happened, Bull was embittered, and in 1981 he transferred the SRC to Brussels, Belgium, a center for the arms trade where he was unlikely to get into much trouble with the law -- though as it would turn out, the law would be the least of his worries.
 He was still infatuated with the space gun.
 In 1984, Bull and Charles Murphy wrote a book on the Paris Gun and HARP.
 Bull obtained a good deal of original documentation on the Paris Gun from friends at Krupp and ran computer analyses of its performance.
 Bull became fascinated with World War I in general and the Paris Gun in particular.
 He also continued paper design studies for a space gun and rocket projectiles that would be fired by it.